kyma-project/cli/docs/user/README.md

 # Kyma CLI

 > [!WARNING]
-> This documentation is related with the Kyma CLI in version `v3` that is still in the prototyping stage.
+> This documentation applies to Kyma CLI version `v3`, which is still in the prototyping stage.
 All commands are still considered alpha.
 Use it at your own risk.
 > Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

 ## What is Kyma CLI?